-As we discussed in our previous article, relating your craft show booth to a store window is a good way to look at your space from a different perspective and ensure you have some elements that are going to catch the eye.
+Relating your craft show booth or table to a store window is a good way to look at your space from a different perspective and ensure you have elements that will catch the eye.
 (Here are other retail best practices you should apply at your next craft show)

 You only have a few seconds to grab shoppers’ attention as they walk by and encourage them to come take a closer look.

 The right colors will communicate a message (think light blue for calming spa-like atmosphere or yellow for fun, cheerful products) and attract your ideal customer.
-You can’t know and appeal to everyone’s taste but is the person you’re trying to attract, attracted to soft pastels, bright neons or rich hues?
+You can’t know and appeal to everyone’s taste but is the person you’re trying to attract drawn to soft pastels, bright neons or deep, rich hues?

 An all white window with bright lighting at JOSEPH really catches the eye (Image Source: VM)